User Guide Cancel

 Determine alignment options

-1. In the Quick view timeline or the Expert view, position the pointer over the cut in a transition and note how the pointer changes:
+1. In the Sceneline or the Advanced view, position the pointer over the cut in a transition and note how the pointer changes:

 Adjust alignment for a transition

-1. In the Quick view timeline or the Expert view timeline, select the transition and do any of the following:
+1. In the Sceneline or the Advanced view timeline, select the transition and do any of the following:

 • Position the current‑time indicator over the transition, and then zoom in so that you can clearly see the transition.
 Drag the transition over the cut to reposition it.